edorfaus/TC-06-stuff/preprocessor/README.md

 This file primarily describes the language that the preprocessor understands, or at least the parts that are not already in Senbir's assembly language.

-*Note:* Known bug: The current version of the script sometimes uses the wrong line numbers in its error messages.
-Fixing this is on the TODO list, but in the meantime, be aware that you may have to look around it to find the line.

 *Note:* When this file talks about an "identifier", it means a string that is used to identify something, and which consists of only US-ASCII letters, digits and/or underscores, and that starts with a letter or underscore.